S4mpl3r/release-watcher/README.md

 ## Instant View Support

-The RSS checker supports Telegram's **Instant View** for a cleaner reading experience.
+The RSS and Crawled feed checkers support Telegram's **Instant View** for a cleaner reading experience.

 1. Create a template at [instantview.telegram.org](https://instantview.telegram.org/).
 2. Obtain your `rhash` from the "View in Telegram" link.
-3. Add the `rhash` to the feed's entry in `config/blog_feeds.json`:
+3. Add the `rhash` to the feed's entry in `config/blog_feeds.json` (or `config/crawled_feeds.json`):
     ```json
     {
-      "name": "Simon Willison",
+      "name": "Anthropic Research",
       "url": "...",
       "rhash": "..."
     }